 - Can you modify it to work for you?

-If it truly is the curriculum, toss it!
-When looking for a replacement, look for something to fill the gap that the previous curriculum didn't fill.
+If it is the curriculum that is not working for you, toss it!
+When looking for a replacement, look for something to fill the gap that the previous curriculum didn’t fill.
 The last question to ask is whether or not you need to fill the gap.
 Is it necessary to your school year?
 If not, just wait until next year to pick up something new.

 If you need some help with some ideas, send me an email at firstname.lastname@example.org!
 I would love to help you find the right curriculum to meet your needs!

 I have to have a schedule!
 I am so envious of moms who can do it without a schedule.
 I have tried going without so many times, but it never works!
 My sweet children always figure out how to get out of doing some of the work and I get way too stressed.

 The thing I have learned about scheduling is that it constantly needs tweaking.
 Hold your schedule loosely.
 When you need to change it, do it.
 I call it Planning with Flexibility!

 3. Be Willing to Change the Course Load

 It is so easy to add too much to your plate because there are so many good options out there!
 Have you added too much this year?
 Are your children frustrated or overwhelmed with everything that needs to be completed?
 It may be a good time to take out the trimmers and trim a little off the edges.

 It is also possible to expect too little of our angels.
 Many times, our children need more challenges.
 They can get board doing the same things over again.
 Do you need to spice up their learning experience with some different educational options?
 STEM projects like the ones in my post on Educational Gifts are fantastic add-ons to any curriculum!